nitin2174/DockerAndJenkins/readme.md

 # DockerAndJenkins
 Docker And Jenkins

-docker-compose build
+1. docker-compose build jenkins

-docker-compose -d jenkins
+2. docker-compose -d jenkins

-docker-compose -d mysql

-docker-compose -d wordpress
+3. Go to http://localhost:10125 and Login with user:nitin and password: nitin

+4. Build Now Job wordpress-mysql containers

+5. Go to http://localhost:10127 and wordpress is ready to use.